ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 nums := []int{1, 2, 3, 4, 5}
 ```

-Modifying the slice will modify the underlying array:
+Modifying a slice will modify its underlying array:

 ```go
 nums := [6]int{1, 2, 3, 4, 5, 6}